RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy 🔗 - Systems as Attack Vectors.md

 <br>
 <br>
 <h2>Task 6 .
 Practice</h2>
 <p>Remember our fortress analogy?
 Attackers are opportunists.
 They'll often seek the easiest path, whether through a flaw in the building itself or by manipulating someone to open a door.
-Attackers don't see "human hacking" and "system hacking" as separate, so you should apply equal effort into protecting both humans and systems, combining Mitigation and Detection:</p>
+Attackers don't see "human hacking" and "system hacking" as separate, so you should apply equal effort into protecting both humans and systems, combining <strong>Mitigation</strong> and <strong>Detection</strong>:</p>

 <br>